 Melissa Ann Pinney is a fine art photographer based in Evanston, Illinois.
-Her works in this exhibition were selected from a long-term exploration of emerging feminine identity, informed by Pinney’s own girlhood and that of her daughter, Emma.
-Vivid with color, gesture, and light, the images suggest that the mysterious and ardent inner life of girls will withstand their inevitable maturation into adulthood.
-Photo at right is of the artist's Kiara and Emma, 2001.
+Her works in this exhibition are selected from a long-term exploration of emerging feminine identity and the female experience, captured in the cumulative activities and rituals of everyday life.
+Vivid with color, gesture, and light, the images reveal the mysterious and ardent inner life of girls on their journey to womanhood.

 At right: Mingus & Maria, 2013, photograph

 Events related to this exhibit:

 Saturday, June 30 Lectures by the two photographers

 Photographer Melissa Ann Pinney will discuss her techniques in portraiture and share ideas about composition, light, and creating a mood through photography.
 FREE!
 Pre-registration requested: email

 Documenting History through Photography 3:00 – 4:00 pm